ZST-Devs/HomeFood/README.md

 # HomeFood 🍕
-This is a Dynamic Food Delivery Website.
+This is a Dynamic Food Delivery Website Using Django and JavaScript.

 ## Features
 - User and guest checkout capabilities.